ypcs/bearded-adventure/README.md

 This package includes Django-based (master) server.
 You also need client tools for slaves, available as separate package.
 (In future!)

+## Why Bearded Advanture?
+It was name that GitHub repository name generator gave us!

 ## Getting started